HDR: FUTURE CANDIDATES

 START YOUR HDR JOURNEY

-Working with your supervision team is an essential part of higher degree research and we encourage you contact potential principal supervisors at AC.
+After assessing the Expression of Interest, applicants may be invited to attend an interview to discuss a suitable research topic and potential supervisors.
+Working with your supervision team is an essential part of higher degree research.
 A list of AC Faculty can be found here.

 An interview typically takes twenty to thirty minutes and is conducted face-to-face, online, or over the phone.